ctdunc/ctdunc.github.io/_blog/dash-clientside-lsp.md

 ### Getting ts_ls Working with otter.nvim
 Now that we have formatting working fairly well, it's time to get autocomplete working on our embedded JavaScript.
 For this, we turn to a plugin called [`otter.nvim`].
-Before discussing setup, a few things to note:
+Before discussing setup, a few things to note.

 First, `otter` works more or less by passing the captured ranges of `injection.content` to a hidden buffer, and then passing the output of the LSP attached to that hidden buffer back to the current buffer.